VoiceOps uses AI to improve call center rep performance with world-class coaching.

 Our average customer makes tens of thousands of calls per week.
 In a world without VoiceOps, they have literally no idea what their sales reps are doing on the phone.
 It's a total (and scary) black box.

-By applying ML and a great UI to this problem, call center leadership has all the data they need about customer conversations at their fingertips, and can root out problems they previously had no idea existed.
+By applying ML and a great UI to this problem, call center leadership has all the data they need about customer conversations at their fingertips, and can coach their reps more effectively and efficiently.

 Call center recordings are one of the richest/largest untapped datasets in the world (literally, billions of calls stored in AWS buckets that no one is touching right now).
 We're going to be the best in the world at structuring that data and putting it to use to make businesses work better.

 Impact — Because the team is small, you’ll help set the template for engineering quality and process.
 You'll also be encouraged to contribute to product decisions, and help shape the direction of the company.